AnimalByte/GWAS_vcf_KG/README.md

 ## Abstract

 Genome-Wide Association Studies (GWAS) are instrumental in identifying genetic variants associated with complex traits and diseases.
 However, a significant challenge lies in interpreting these findings to understand the underlying biological mechanisms.
 This project presents a complete, reproducible pipeline for constructing a multi-layered biomedical knowledge graph from raw GWAS summary statistics and leveraging it within a sophisticated Retrieval-Augmented Generation (RAG) system.
-By integrating structured ontological data (GO, HPO, Reactome, ClinVar) with unstructured knowledge extracted from scientific literature (PubMed), this system allows researchers to ask complex, natural language questions and receive synthesized, evidence-based answers, thereby bridging the gap between statistical genetic findings and actionable biological insight.
+By integrating structured ontological data (GO, HPO, Reactome, ClinVar, DGIdb) with unstructured knowledge extracted from scientific literature (PubMed), this system allows researchers to ask complex, natural language questions and receive synthesized, evidence-based answers, thereby bridging the gap between statistical genetic findings and actionable biological insight.

 ---